Peter-Akos/peter-akos.github.io/_posts/2023-10-19-Hofstede-TSNE.md

 ## The final plot

-If you are on mobile, the plot might be too small, so you can check it out by clicking [here](https://peter-akos.github.io/Visualizations/Cultural_Differences/cultural_differences_2.html){:target="_blank"}.
+If you are on mobile, the plot might be too small, so you can check it out by clicking [here](https://peter-akos.github.io/Visualizations/Cultural_Differences/cultural_differences_2d.html){:target="_blank"}.

-<iframe src="https://peter-akos.github.io/Visualizations/Cultural_Differences/cultural_differences_2.html" width="100%" height="500px"></iframe>
+<iframe src="https://peter-akos.github.io/Visualizations/Cultural_Differences/cultural_differences_2.html" width="100%" height="566
+px"></iframe>

+## The clusters
+- English-speaking countries: Australia, Canada, Great Britain, Ireland, New Zealand, USA
+- Nordic counties: Denmark, Finland, Netherlands, Norway, Sweden
+- Baltic countries: Estonia, Latvia, Lithuania
+- Western and Central Europe: Austria, Belgium, Czech Republic, France, Germany, Hungary, Italy, Luxembourg, Switzerland
+- Balkan countries: Bulgaria, Croatia, Serbia, Romania.
+Russia is also part of this cluster indicating that culturally it is close despite being far geographically
+- The East: Bangladesh, China, Hong Kong, India, Indonesia, Malaysia, Pakistan, Philippines, Singapore, South Korea, Taiwan, Vietnam
+- Latin America: Argentina, Brazil, Chile, Colombia, El Salvador, Mexico, Trinidad and Tobago, Uruguay, Venezuela
+- Islamic countries: Africa East, Iran, Morocco

+## Interesting results
+- Japan surrounded by european countries
+- Turkey and Brazil being so close to each other
+- Slovak Republic with Asian neighbours

+## Wait, don't we have another unused dimension
+Sure, we could also plot them in 3d.
+If you want to see that, click [here](https://peter-akos.github.io/Visualizations/Cultural_Differences/cultural_differences_3.html){:target="_blank"}.

+<iframe src="https://peter-akos.github.io/Visualizations/Cultural_Differences/cultural_differences_3.html" width="100%" height="566
+px"></iframe>

+Thank you for getting to the end, I hope you liked it.
+If you have any questions or comments, feel free to write them to me.